thunderbird/thunderbird-accounts/test/e2e/README.md

 PADDLE_ENV=sandbox
 ```

-### Add FxA Account Information
+### Add TB Pro Account Information

-When running the TB Accounts local dev stack it uses the FxA stage env for sign-in, and then redirects back to your localhost afterwords.
-So you will use your FxA stage test account also when running the E2E tests against your local dev stack.
+When running the TB Accounts local dev stack it uses the TB Pro stage env for sign-in, and then redirects back to your localhost afterwords.
+So you will use your TB Pro stage test account (keycloak) also when running the E2E tests against your local dev stack.

 First copy over the provided `.env.dev.example` to a local `.env`: